SystemsApproach/ops/control.rst

 ~~~~~~~~~~~~~~~~~~

 The above description references other models, which we do not fully
 described here.
-They include `AP-List`, which specifies a list of
-access points (radios); `IP-Domain`, which specifies IP and DNS
+They include `IP-Domain`, which specifies IP and DNS
 settings; and `UPF`, which specifies the User Plane Function (the data
 plane element of the SD-Core) that should forward packets on behalf of
 this particular instance of the connectivity service.
 The `UPF` model